realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 ## API Reference

 ### Getting Started
-- Base URL: At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- This software can only be launched locally at the moment and is not available as a base URL.
+The default location for the backend app is, `http://127.0.0.1:5000/`, it is configured as a proxy in the frontend.
-- Authentication: This version of the application does not require authentication or API keys.
+- Authentication: Authentication or API keys are not required in this version of the application.

 ### Error Handling
-Errors are returned as JSON objects in the following format:
+Errors are returned in the following format as JSON objects:
 ```
 {
     "success": False,